 I first became involved in elections at age 16 when I scrutineered the 1988 Hobart City Council cutup.
 From this time on I became a regular scrutineer in a range of election counts.
 At first, my interest was mainly in trying to forecast count outcomes from primary votes, and an early success was predicting Robert Bell's victory in the 1990 Senate cutup, against general media scepticism.
 I was very much encouraged in my early pseph efforts by the late George Howatt.

-In 1997-2001 I was a regular writer for Togatus magazine, and often wrote political commentary, including analysis of the annual student elections.
+In 1997-2001 I was a regular writer for Togatus magazine, and often wrote political commentary, including often biased and deranged (but psephologically accurate) analysis of the annual student elections.
 This body of work led to my appointment as Editor in 2002 and 2003 and a media desk at the 2002 state election.

 I started publishing election analysis on Tasmanian Times and other websites and magazines in 2004, an early example being this piece.
 The excellent response to this early work and great support from the TT editor Lindsay Tuffin encouraged me to publish more pieces, including poll analysis and projections of election results (which I'd been doing for years for the interest of politically-minded friends, but not really publishing).